Portuguese CEAL tax: the complete guide (August 2024)

 Short-term rentals located in inland areas

-“Mais Habitação” granted several exceptions to the short-term rental sector in a set of inland locations so that the they can continue to be developed through tourism activity.
-Although not all inland areas are free from all new rules, all short-term rentals in those listed inland areas are exempt from paying CEAL.
+“Mais Habitação” granted several exceptions to the short-term rental sector in a set of inland locations so that the they could continue to be developed through tourism activity.
+Although not all inland areas are free from all new rules, all short-term rentals in those listed inland areas were exempt from paying CEAL.
+You can click here to read about the inland territories exempt from CEAL in our blog.

 Short-term rentals operating in buildings in full ownership

-Licenced short-term rentals not located in urban buildings in “horizontal property” or with full ownership but with areas or fractions capable of independent usage are exempt from praying the alojamento local extraordinary contribution.
+Licenced short-term rentals not located in urban buildings in “horizontal property” or with full ownership but with areas or fractions capable of independent usage would be exempt from praying the alojamento local extraordinary contribution.

-In other words, detached houses will not pay CEAL, including those operating “estabelecimentos de hospedagem” (lodging).
+In other words, detached houses would not pay CEAL, including those operating “estabelecimentos de hospedagem” (lodging).

 Short-term rentals registered via rooms